dadorner-msft/activationws/README.md

 ## Introduction

 Welcome to the ActivationWs GitHub repository!
 ActivationWs is a new alternative MAK key distribution and activation solution.
-It includes an ASP.NET web service and a PowerShell script to deploy and activate the ESU MAK key.
+It includes an ASP.NET web service and a PowerShell script to install and activate the Extended Security MAK key.

 ActivationWs was designed for organizations who are facing challenges in the deployment and activation of an Extended Security MAK key.
 It eliminates the pre-requisites that VAMT brings along and reduces obstacles you could face in the product key activation process.
 ActivationWs provides you with a “pull-based” activation solution and can also be used to support you in offline-based scenarios, no calls to the Microsoft Licensing Activation Center are needed.